krakend/krakend-documentation/backends/flatmap.md

 You can manipulate collections at two different stages:

 - When the response of a backend is received (inside its `backend` section)
-- After having merged all the backend responses (inside the `endpoint` section, starting at KrakenD 1.2)
+- After merging all the backend responses (inside the `endpoint` section)

 You can do simultaneous combinations to output the desired result.
 For instance, declare an endpoint with three backends that apply transformations independently and a final change within the endpoint after merging the three.